vytautas-bunevicius/repo-to-txt/README.md

 repo-to-txt -repo=https://github.com/your-username/private-repo.git -auth=https -username=your_username -pat=your_PAT -output-dir=/path/to/output
 ```

 **Security Note**: Be cautious when using command-line flags to provide sensitive information like PATs, as they can be exposed in process listings.
-Consider using environment variables or interactive prompts for improved security.
+Consider using interactive prompts for improved security.

 ### SSH Authentication